This post may contain affiliate links. Please read our disclosure policy.

 - Arrabiata Pasta with Shrimp

-If you’ve tried this healthy-ish feel good Lemon Pasta recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave me a comment below!
+If you try this Lemon Pasta recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
+It helps others who are thinking of making the recipe.
 I would love to hear about your experience making it.
-And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!
+And if you snapped some shots, share it on Instagram so we can repost on Stories!

 Video